snowplow/snowplowanalytics.com/_posts/2018-02-02-iglu-r8-basel-dove-released/index.md

 <h2 id="other-updates">6.
 Other updates</h2>

-Basel Dove brings few small adjustments too.
+R8 Basel Dove brings a few small adjustments too.

-Header part of DDLs contain an auto-generated comment section with project related information.
-As of now, it will also contain when that DDL was generated in UTC, instead of local time.
+The header part of igluctl-generated Redshift DDLs contains an auto-generated comment section with project-related information.
+As of this release, it will contain the DDL generation time in UTC, instead of local time.

-Basel Dove also fixes [an important bug][issue-313] in igluctl, which could generate false failure messages even though `static push` command executed successfully.
+Basel Dove also fixes [an important bug][issue-313] in igluctl, which could, confusingly, generate incorrect failure messages even though the `static push` command had in fact executed successfully.

 <h2 id="help">7.
 Getting help</h2>

 For more details on this release, as always do check out the [release notes][release-notes] on GitHub.

-If you have any questions or run into any problems, please visit [our Discourse forum][discourse].
+If you have any questions or run into any problems, please raise a question in [our Discourse forum][discourse].

 [release-notes]: https://github.com/snowplow/iglu/releases/r8-basel-dove
 [discourse]: http://discourse.snowplowanalytics.com/